birdybro/MkDocs_MiSTer_old/docs/basics/input.md

 ![type:video](videos/mouse-lightgun.mp4)

-You can also use a mouse for a paddle
+You can also use a mouse for a paddle style controller if you'd like.